LLM/Agent-as-Data-Analyst: A Survey: Challenges and Future Directions

 \hi{Efficiency in Large-Scale Document Processing.} Processing large volumes of long-form documents, such as legal archives, presents a trade-off between computational efficiency and analytical depth.
 The limited context windows of most LLMs force chunking strategies that can sever long-range dependencies, while preserving fine-grained spatial details across thousands of pages remains a major technical hurdle.
 Future work should focus on adaptive context management and hierarchical document representations.
 Combining these with progressive reasoning strategies, where a model first builds a coarse understanding before focusing on details, can create a better balance between computational cost and high-fidelity analytical accuracy.

-\hi{Accuracy and Robustness in Program Vulnerability Detection.} While LLMs show promise in software vulnerability detection, the accuracy of state-of-the-art methods remains unsatisfactory, with reported success rates around 67.6\% for detection and only 20\% for automated repair.
-The number of vulnerabilities continues to grow, with over 25,000 new CVEs reported in 2024 alone.
-Moreover, the performance of deep learning-based methods has been shown to degrade significantly on rigorously validated datasets and in the face of simple code modifications.

-The development of novel frameworks that integrate Code Property Graphs (CPGs) with LLMs presents a promising path.
-Techniques like CPG-guided code slicing can reduce code size while preserving vulnerability-relevant context, leading to significant improvements in F1 scores for inter-procedural vulnerability detection.

-\hi{Program Analysis Complexity and Scope Limitations.} The inherent complexity of vulnerabilities poses a significant challenge, with inter-procedural flaws being substantially harder to detect than intra-procedural ones.
-LLMs often struggle with uncommon CWE types, and their performance degrades when vulnerabilities span multiple code units.
-Most current LLM-based solutions are limited to the function level, a narrow scope that questions their effectiveness for class-level or repository-level analysis.

-Future research should focus on developing LLM architectures that support multi-level code analysis, scaling from the function level to project and enterprise levels.
-Integrating Retrieval-Augmented Generation (RAG) techniques is crucial for effectively handling the vast contextual information present in large-scale codebases.

-\hi{Reliability in Code Generation and Repair.} Although LLMs offer advantages in generality and interpretability—providing intermediate reasoning for their findings—they still face significant challenges in terms of trust and accuracy, particularly for automated code repair.

-Establishing mechanisms for trust and collaboration with developers is essential.
-LLMs should be designed to signal uncertainty rather than providing potentially inaccurate outputs.
-Furthermore, developing multi-agent collaborative frameworks, with specialized agents for code analysis, vulnerability detection, and repair, could lead to more robust and reliable systems.

-\hi{High Quality 3D Modality Representation.} 3D data come as point clouds, meshes, voxels, implicit fields, and NeRFs, each with different sampling, topology, and attributes.
-Converting these formats into compact LLM-ready inputs forces trade-offs: either aggressive simplification that loses geometric detail, or token explosion that breaks context budgets.
-These inconsistencies cause downstream reasoning to see uneven geometry and appearance cues, complicating generalization across tasks and formats.